Empower Yourself and Your Business with Food Safety

 Food allergens

-In Australia allergies are very common.
-People can be allergic to a range of different substances such as pets, pollens, grasses, insects or food.
+In Australia, allergies are very common.
+People can be allergic to a range of substances, such as pets, pollen, grasses, insects, or food.

-As a food handler it is important that you have an understanding of food allergies and food intolerances.
+As a food handler, it is important that you understand food allergies and intolerances.

-An food allergen is a substance that is present in some foods which can cause illness, or in serious cases even death, when it is in contact with the skin or when it is eaten by people who are allergic to that substance.
+A food allergen is a substance present in some foods that can cause illness, or in serious cases, even death, when it is in contact with the skin or when it is eaten by people who are allergic to that substance.

 Food intolerance is a reaction that some people have after eating or drinking some foods.